What information is recorded about your insolvency?

 May 20, 2020

-Information about your insolvency is kept on a number of databases.
-Importantly, these databases can be accessed by various parties.
+Various parties can access information about your insolvency, which is kept on a number of databases.

-• Firstly, all forms of bankruptcy are recorded on your credit file with credit reporting agencies.
+• Firstly, credit reporting agencies record all forms of bankruptcy on your credit file.

 • Finally, lenders will look at your credit file when you apply for credit.
 As such, Part 9 may prevent you from getting further finance.
 Although, not all lenders check for long term insolvencies.